AppScale/gts/README.md

 ## Why Use AppScale?
 The goal of AppScale is to provide developers with a rapid, API-driven development platform that can run applications on any cloud infrastructure.
-AppScale decouples app logic from its service ecosystem to give developers and cloud administrators unprecedented control over app deployment, data storage, resource use, backup, and migration.
+AppScale decouples application logic from its service ecosystem to give developers and cloud administrators control over application deployment, data storage, resource use, backup, and migration.

 ## I Want ...